Category Archives: Bavarian Royals

 Maria-Theresia (left) with her brother Friedrich and his wife Isabella (standing), sister Maria Christina (center), and their mother (right). source: Wikipedia

-Francesco V, Duke of Modena was the current Jacobite claimant and Maria Theresia’s uncle and guardian, and it was his wish that his niece should marry Ferdinand IV, Grand Duke of Tuscany who was fourteen years older than Maria Theresia.
+Francesco V, Duke of Modena, the current Jacobite claimant and Maria Theresia’s uncle and guardian, wanted his niece to marry Ferdinando IV, Grand Duke of Tuscany who was fourteen years older than Maria Theresia.
 In June 1867, Maria Theresia arrived in Vienna to attend the funeral of her friend Archduchess Mathilde of Austria who had tragically died due to burns after hiding a forbidden cigarette behind her very flammable dress.
-At that time, Maria Theresia met Prince Ludwig of Bavaria, a first cousin of Archduchess Mathilde of Austria, who was representing King Ludwig II of Bavaria at the funeral, and the couple fell in love.
+At that time, Maria Theresia met a first cousin of Archduchess Mathilde of Austria, Prince Ludwig of Bavaria, who was representing King Ludwig II of Bavaria at the funeral, and the couple fell in love.

 Prince Ludwig, the future King Ludwig III of Bavaria, was the eldest child of Prince Luitpold of Bavaria, a son of King Ludwig I of Bavaria, and Archduchess Augusta of Austria.
 Prince Luitpold served as Prince Regent of Bavaria from 1886 to 1912, due to the mental incompetency of his nephews, King Ludwig II and King Otto.
 In August 1867, Francesco V, Duke of Modena and Prince Luitpold of Bavaria met in Salzburg, Austria to discuss the marriage.
 After initial outrage, the Duke of Modena agreed to the marriage, and the engagement was announced on October 22, 1867.
 Ludwig and Maria Theresia were married at the Augustinian Church, adjacent to the Hofburg Palace, in Vienna, Austria on February 20, 1868.